ThomasWinkel/ClipTeleporter/README.md

 # ClipTeleporter

-Share your Clipboard over the internet.
+Share your clipboard over the internet.
 Not only text and images, but also complex content like Office objects.

 ![Screenshot](/Doc/Images/ClipTeleporter.png?raw=true "Screenshot")

-## Features
+## Workflow
+The client application starts silent in the system tray.
+It can be used without the GUI only by hotkeys:

+<kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>v</kbd> will transfer the current clipboard content to the server.

+In return an unique token (example: G3cAX8RULb#VK3GscXbY1) will be copied to your clipboard.

+With this token, anyone can retrieve the content from the server to paste it somewhere.
+So you can send it by email or chat message to friends or colleagues.

+First copy the token to your clipboard, then press <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>c</kbd>.
+Now the content is in your clipbord.

+All this can also be done with the GUI.
+There you will find all sent and recaived clips in a list.

-* End-to-end encryption
+## End-to-end encryption
+Clips will be compressed and encrypted before they are sent to the server.
+So, only you and anyone who has the token are able to see the content.

+The token is split into two parts: Token#Password

+"Token" is to identify a clip in the database on the server.

+"Password" is to encrypt / decrypt the content.
+It will not be send to the server.

 ## Todo
 * Settings
   * Launch on Windows startup
   * Server URL
   * Define hotkeys
+* Store clips local to have them available offline
 * Export / import
-* Filter
+* Search & Filter to find clips quick

-## Description
-### Send current clipboard content to server:
-[Strg] + [Alt] + [v] or "Send" button in client.

-A notify message will appear and the token will be copied to the clipboard.
-Also this clip will be added to the clip-list in the client.

-### Get current clipboard content to server:
-[Strg] + [Alt] + [c] or "Receive" button in client.

-Before you can use the hotkey a valid token must be in the clipboard.
-The receive button will get the selected clip of the clip-list.

-A notify message will appear and the content will be copied to the clipboard.

-### Description:
-You can add a description to each clip in the clip-list.

-### Clip-List:
-All sent or received clips will be stored to a list in the client.
-Duplicates (identic token) will not be stored.

-### Token:
-The token is split into two parts: Token#Password

-"Token" is to identify a clip in the database on the server.

-"Password" is to encrypt / decrypt the content.
-It will not be send to the server.
+* Special clips may require specific implementation...?
+* Your ideas...

-### Server:
+## Server:
-The server is written in Python / Flask.
+The server is written in Python / Flask / SQLAlchemy.

 It provides a database and an API for access.
-Also it shows a little info page: https://clipteleporter.visio-shapes.com/
+Also it shows a little info page:

+https://clipteleporter.visio-shapes.com/